exonum/exonum-doc/src/architecture/storage.md

-All the values from different tables are stored in one big key-value table at the low-level storage, wherein the keys are represented as bytes sequence, and values are serialized objects, in fact, byte sequences too.
-The keys are mapped to the keys of the low-level storage in a predetermined way using [table identifiers](#table-identifiers).
+All the values from different tables are stored in one big key-value table at the low-level storage, wherein the keys are represented as a byte sequence, and values are serialized according to Exonum binary serialization format.
+Keys of the `BaseIndex` of a specific table are mapped to the low-level storage keys in a deterministic manner using [table identifiers](#table-identifiers).

 ### Table identifiers